Meisterschueler/ogn-python/README.md

     drop                   Drop all tables.
-    import_airports        Import airports from a ".cup" file import_ddb             Import registered devices from the DDB. import_file            Import registered devices from a local file. init                   Initialize the database.
+    import_airports        Import airports from a ".cup" file import_ddb             Import registered devices from the DDB. import_ddb_file        Import registered devices from a local file. init                   Initialize the database.
     upgrade                Upgrade database to the latest version.